cabal-club/cable/moderation.md

 should still be regarded as an admin from the perspective of the local user.

-Another example: the local user sets user A as an admin and sets another user, X, as a normal user.
-Admin A issues a `post/role` setting X as a mod.
-Given rule 2, from the perspective of the local user, X should not be promoted to mod and should instead remain a normal user.
+Another example: the local user sets user Aleph as an admin and sets another user, Xu, as a normal user.
+Admin Aleph issues a `post/role` setting Xu as a mod.
+Given rule 2, from the perspective of the local user, Xu should not be promoted to mod and should instead remain a normal user.
 This can be employed to ignore role assignments for a user whose moderation decisions the local user knows upfront that they disagree with.

 ###### 4.2.5.1.2 The *relevant role* with the most capabilities trumps roles that have lower capabilities

-Given users U, A, B, and C where:
+Given users Ursula, Aleph, Bert, and Cashew from Ursula's perspective where:

--   U sets B as an admin
+-   Ursula sets Bert as an admin
--   U sets A as an admin
+-   Ursula sets Aleph as an admin
--   A sets C as a mod
+-   Aleph sets Cashew as a mod
--   B sets C as an admin
+-   Bert sets Cashew as an admin

-Then U should regard C as having role admin, because role admin (issued by B for C) has more capabilities than role mod (issued by A for C) .
+Then Ursula should regard Cashew as having role admin, because role admin (issued by Bert) has more capabilities than role mod (issued by Aleph).

 ###### 4.2.5.1.3 The default role is a normal user